rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. A thirty-year committment.
 (What they say about a new tenure-line position.)

-1. What happens when a faculty member gets sick
+1. What happens when a faculty member gets sick.
+(Brooks commented something about this, particularly about how it suggests that we are overcommitted.)

 1. Proto-musings: Facebook reminds me that when I was last on sabbatical, back in spring 2012, I regularly posted a short note [1].
 In some sense,